 November 14, 2017

-UPDATE: After the recent flooding caused by Hurricane Harvey, I noticed on Google maps that the Scanlan Mansion is gone.
+UPDATE: While using Google Maps recently to see the extent of Hurricane Harvey flooding in the area where I live, I made a startling discovery: the Scanlan Mansion is gone!
 The home site has been completely cleared.
 I presume that when I visited the site of the mansion earlier this year that the work being done was in preparation for demolition.
 I have no idea what the plans are for the site but I know that many people thought that the house was historically significant and that the developer of Sienna Plantation had plans to preserve it.
 Perhaps there are plans to rebuild it somewhere else.
 I’ll update this site if I find out more information.

 Originally published on February 2, 2017: